mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 - `model/gcn_model.py`: The Graph Convolutional Network model for the skeleton landmarks fall detection.
 - `train_gcn_kfold.py`: The main script for the project: including read, load dataset and train the Graph Convolutional Network model.
 - `utils.py`: A custom PyTorch function to detect any appropriate gpu that can be used for faster training.
+- `testing/extract_skeleton.py`: A script to extract the skeleton landmarks from the testing dataset.
+- `testing/video_frame_extract.py`: A script to extract the frames from the test video dataset.
+- `testing/prediction_v2.py`: A script to predict the fall detection using the trained model.